DARPA-ASKEM/terarium-docs/docs/simulation/simulate-ensemble.md

 ### Recommended run settings

-## Troubleshooting

-The Simulate operator may fail to return a result and show an error message ending with `AssertionError: underflow in dt 0.0`.
-This suggests that the values in the given configuration have caused the model to be unsolvable by the selected solver method, particularly `dopri5`.
-A workaround is to select a different solver method, such as `rk4` and `euler`.
-Although they are less performant than `dopri5`, they may be less likely to get caught in an unworkable state.

 It's recommended you run simulations on the *Normal* **Preset** using the *dopri5* **Solver method**.

 ### Simulate each model first